 We have already shared this vision and work towards making it happen.

 Simple actions are:

 - Lake Wanaka Tourism could add Regenerative Tourism points and paths on the Upper Clutha Map, there are lots already.

 - Create a collaborative workspace for all parties, example the Council “Blue Green Network”, Upper Clutha Track Trusts, and other related or interested businesses and individuals.

-- Beautiful Gardens of Wanaka is fostering green areas enhancement by showcasing existing beautiful gardens and parks to inspire and educate.
+- As Beautiful Gardens of Wanaka, we are fostering green areas enhancement by showcasing existing beautiful gardens and parks to inspire and educate.
 Eg. showing the value of a variety of plants and trees for birds.

 The implementation of this vision will benefit all our guests (tourists), all locals and of course nature.